rubyforgood/rubybythebay.org/naturebridge.md

 * Games

 Historically weather has been between 40-70°F, so please bring clothes appropriate for the weather.
 Layers are great.

+###### I have more questions!
+Please ask away!
+We'd love to update this page with any missing information.

 ![Photo of picnic benches by the lagoon](/images/naturebridge_picnic_benches_above_lagoon.jpg "Photo of picnic benches by the lagoon"){:class="img-responsive"}
 naturebridge_picnic_benches_by_lagoon.jpg